ARRIVAL AT YOUR ACCOMMODATION

 Make sure you have adequate contents insurance.

 A house that is solely for the occupation of students attending a full time course in Higher Education is normally exempt from Council Tax charges.
 Council Tax enquiries office is 01752 304278.
+The University will inform your local council of your status as a full time student.

 It is always advisable to inform your landlord/agent immediately of any damage to the property, fixture, fittings, during the period of your tenancy.
 Any concerns should be dealt with to avoid any misunderstanding at the termination of a tenancy.
 Inventories should also be amended accordingly.